 If you have several important files on this external hard drive, and you frequently swap your work between Windows and Mac computers, formatting this drive definitely is the last solution you would resort to.
 The reason is, as you may know, formatting a hard disk will wipe your data out of this drive and cause data loss.

 Then when external drive is NTFS-formatted, how can you fix the read-only drive without formatting?

 About iBoysoft NTFS for Mac

-iBoysoft NTFS for Mac can mount NTFS external hard drives in read-write mode on your Mac, granting people full access to read, write, edit, copy, and delete files on NTFS-formatted drives.
+iBoysoft NTFS for Mac can mount NTFS external hard drives in read-write mode on your Mac, granting people full access to read, write, edit, copy, and delete all files on NTFS-formatted drives.

 iBoysoft NTFS for Mac- Best NTFS Disk Management for Mac

 - Erase disks to NTFS file system on Mac

 - Unmount multiple drives with one click